 So, how can you use audience pain points work in outreach?

 Let’s say, you are promoting content that relates to online communities and networking.
 Ask yourself, “Who are the people who’re likely interested to learn about this topic?”
 Oh, I know!
-Those businesses that live online like BPOs, Digital Marketing Agencies, and SaaS Companies!
+Those businesses that live online like BPOs, Content and SEO Marketing Agencies, and SaaS Companies!
 It can also be for Musicians and Producers, Financial Advisors, Construction Companies, and Real Estate Companies!
 Practically, any industry that live and breathe referrals.

 Next question to ask, “What are the problems they are facing why they need to learn about so and so?”
 Going back to the example given, they probably need online communities and networking to establish relationships with their current clients.
 Or maybe, improve internal communication and employee engagement.
 Or, securing interest of event attendees.